San Ignacio

 On your last evening, join our Mexican fiesta farewell dinner, where you can dance to Baja folk songs played by local musicians as you create another fond memory.

-Day 5~ SAN IGNACIO LAGOON TO SAN DIEGO.
+Day 5: SAN IGNACIO LAGOON TO CABO SAN LUCAS.

 After breakfast, we pack and say our good-byes to San Ignacio Lagoon.
-Mid-morning, we will transfer to the landing strip where you will board the airplane for the return flight to san Diego.
+Mid-morning, we will transfer to the landing strip where you will board the airplane for the return flight to Cabo San Lucas.
 Once we land, our chartered bus will be waiting to deliver us back to the hotel.
-Our arrival at the Hacienda Hotel in San Diego is planned for early evening.
+Our arrival at the Hotel in Cabo San Lucas is planned for early evening.
 We recommend that you schedule your return flight for the following morning in case of any delay.
-(B/L)

 Miramar Adventures